chester233/Leetcode_Exe/README.md

 1356.
 Sort Integers by The Number of 1 Bits(easy)
 Day 112:
 1365.
 How Many Numbers Are Smaller Than the Current Number(easy)

+Week 17
+Day 113:
+1331.
+Rank Transform of an Array(easy)